Lucas-Dono/Ai/docs/PHASE_0_COMPLETION_SUMMARY.md

 **STATUS: ✅ COMPLETE**

-Phase 0 has successfully established a comprehensive safety and compliance foundation for Circuit Prompt AI.
+Phase 0 has successfully established a comprehensive safety and compliance foundation for Blaniel.
 All tasks completed, tested, and documented.

 **Ready for**: Phase 1 - Feature Development